 4. Unresolved Junior Liens

-If there were other liens on the property — a HELOC, an HOA lien, a contractor's lien — those parties have a right to be paid first.
+If there were other liens on the property, such as a HELOC, an HOA lien, or a contractor's lien, those parties have a right to be paid first.
 In some cases, former homeowners don't receive as much as expected because junior lienholders successfully filed their own claims first.

 5. Falling for Surplus Recovery Scams

-- Multiple lienholders are competing for the funds — A contested claim hearing requires legal arguments about lien priority.
+- Multiple lienholders are competing for the funds.
+A contested hearing means arguing lien priority in front of a judge.

-- You've already missed the initial window — An experienced advocate may know how to petition the court for relief.
+- You've already missed the initial window.
+There may still be a path, but it takes someone who knows how to petition the court.

 Frequently Asked Questions